 Life’s better when we’re connected.
 That’s why our Principal Partner RAC is helping us to create more vibrant and engaged communities.

-In partnership with Town Team Movement, they have funded two rounds of the RAC Connecting Communities Fund, contributing more than $100,000 to help Town Team projects in Western Australia.
+In partnership with Town Team Movement, they have funded three rounds of the RAC Connecting Communities Fund, contributing more than $150,000 to help Town Team projects in Western Australia.

 Projects Funded by RAC in Round 2 of Connecting Communities Fund